 LOS DESASTRES DE LA GUERRA / COLECCION DE LAMINAS / INVENTADAS Y GRABADAS AL AGUAFUERTE. / POR / DON FRANCISCO GOYA. / MADRID / 1810

 Tipped in on next two fly leaves are notes by William Stirling (1864) and Archibald Stirling (1925) on blue writing paper.

 Engraved u.l.
 4; 1.1:34 or 54(very faint); in graphite, u.r. inside pm, 4 below image, outside pm., Las mugeres dan valor.

 Charles Blanc; bought for 20 pounds from Colnaghi, April 1863 by William Stirling, Keir (later Stirling-Maxwell); Archibald Stirling; Mr. and Mrs. Philip Hofer, Cambridge, MA; purchased from R. M. Light, Boston, June 12, 1974 (original vote June 13, 1973).

-Gift of Miss Ingeborg Hollwoeger and the Hezekiah E. Bowles Fund, by exchange
+Museum purchase with funds donated by Miss Ingeborg Hollwoeger and by exchange from the Hezekiah E. Bowles Fund